jyotshna21/opencv-with-python/README.md

-#  Reading Image with opencv
+# Learning opencv with python